GoogleCloudPlatform/cloud-code-vscode/README.md

 ## Supporting your development workflow

-Get run-ready samples, out-of-the-box configuration snippets, support for key Google services like Google Cloud APIs and Cloud Build, one click deployment, a tailored debugging experience, and much more with Cloud Code — making developing with Kubernetes and Cloud Run a whole lot easier!
+Get run-ready cloud samples, out-of-the-box configuration snippets, support for key Google Cloud Services like Google Cloud APIs and Google Cloud Build, Buildpacks, Secrets Manager, one click deployment, a tailored debugging experience, iterative run/debug experience and much more with Cloud Code — making developing with Kubernetes and Cloud Run a whole lot easier!

 <details>
   <summary>Read more</summary>